wp-plugins/blog2social/readme.txt

 Plugin Name: Blog2Social
 Contributors: Adenion
 Donate link: http://www.blog2social.com
-Tags: Social Media, Social Web, Blogmarketing, Blog-Promotion, Social Sharing, Facebook, Twitter, Google+, LinkedIn, Xing, Tumblr, Storify, Pinterest, Flickr, Diigo, Presseportale, Presseverteiler, Reichweite, Sichtbarkeit
+Tags: Presseportal, Reichweite, Sichtbarkeit, Social Media, Social Publishing, PR-Gateway, Presseverteiler, Bilder, Pictures, Plugin, Sharing, Social Networks, Social Sharing, Scope, Visibility, press portal, Facebook, Twitter, Google+, Linkedin, Xing, Tumblr, Pinterest, Storify, Flickr, Diigo
 Requires at least: 3.7
 Tested up to: 4.0
 Stable tag: 1.3
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Zeiteffizientes Blogmarketing in den Social Media mit Blog2Social
+Publish your blog post on Social Media

 == Description ==
-Das WordPress Plugin Blog2Social gestaltet das Blogmarketing in den Social Media zeiteffi-zient.
-Mit einem Klick teilen Sie Ihren Blogbeitrag, direkt vom Backend Ihres Blogs, mit Ihren Fans und Followern auf:
+Publish your blog posts to all of your Social Media profiles with one click only.
+Full control: check the previews of your post on the Social Media streams you selected and adjust them.
+Save the time-consuming work for content distribution on various Social Media and achieve more coverage in less time.
+The following Social Media channels are available:

 * Facebook
 * Twitter